Finding the Right Career

 - Try to find some value in what you do.
 Even in some mundane jobs, you can often focus on how what you do helps others, for example, or provides a much needed product or service.
 Focus on aspects of the job that you do enjoy—even if it’s just chatting with your coworkers at lunch.
 Changing your attitude towards your job can help you regain a sense of purpose and control.

 - Find balance in your life.
-If your job or career isn’t what you want, find meaning and satisfaction elsewhere: in your family, hobbies, after work interests, for example.
+If your job or career isn’t what you want, find meaning and satisfaction elsewhere: in your family, hobbies, or after work interests, for example.
 Try to be grateful for having work that pays the bills and focus on the parts of your life that bring you joy.
 Having a vacation or fun weekend activities to look forward to can make a real difference to your working day.

 - Volunteer—at work and outside of work.
 Every boss appreciates an employee who volunteers for a new project.
 Undertaking new tasks and learning new skills at work can help prevent boredom and improve your resume.
 Volunteering outside of work can improve your self-confidence, stave off depression, and even provide you with valuable work experience and contacts in your area of interest.